JameelAli703/JameelAli703/README.md

 # 💫 About Me:
-<br>I am a versatile developer and tech enthusiast with a strong background in multiple programming languages and technologies.
-Over the years, I've honed my skills in Flutter, Node.js, Java, and JavaScript, working on various projects ranging from mobile app development to server-side applications.
-My journey in tech has been both broad and deep, allowing me to adapt quickly to new challenges and environments.<br><br>Currently, I am diving into the world of GNU/Linux, Shell Scripting, Ansible, Terraform, Docker, and Kubernetes.
-My focus is on mastering automation, orchestration, and infrastructure management.
-I'm passionate about building scalable, efficient, and secure systems, leveraging the best tools and practices in DevOps and cloud-native development.<br><br>With a solid foundation in both software development and modern DevOps practices, I am constantly exploring new ways to bridge the gap between development and operations, driving innovation and efficiency in every project I undertake.<br><br>
+<br>I am currently working as an Application Developer at Crescent Steel, where I work extensively with PL/SQL, Oracle APEX, Oracle ERP E-Business Suite (EBS), and Oracle Reports Builder to design, develop, and optimize enterprise applications.
+My role allows me to deliver efficient business solutions, automate processes, and enhance system performance within complex ERP environments.

+Alongside application development, I am also expanding my expertise as a Data Analyst, leveraging SQL to extract, analyze, and interpret data for actionable insights.
+My focus is on combining my application development background with strong analytical skills to support data-driven decision-making and drive business efficiency.

+With hands-on experience across enterprise systems, database management, and reporting, I am continuously growing towards becoming a well-rounded professional at the intersection of application development and data analytics.<br><br>

 ## 🌐 Socials: